zhaofei0129/PlayWithPython/README.md

 2. install
    check 'Add Python 3.8 to PATH';
    click 'next'...;
-   click 'disable path length limit'.
+   click 'disable path length limit' then finish.
 3. check if install successfully
    open 'cmd', type 'python' and see it works

+## Install PyCharm
+1. download
+   select 'Community' to download on https://www.jetbrains.com/pycharm/download/#section=windows
+2. Install
+   click 'next'...and check all the boxes then finish

 ## Install Git
 1. download
    download on https://gitforwindows.org/
 2. Install
-   click 'next'...
+   click 'next'...then finish

 ## Git usage
 1. clone